Free money, anyone?

 Banks allowed companies to use stocks as collateral to borrow large amounts of money.
 Stocks, of course, are themselves paper promises.
 Because their collateral was not really real, the companies ended up too highly leveraged – they had too little hard money backing too much debt.
 If the value of their stock collateral were to drop, the companies would owe more to the banks than they could pay back.

 Inevitably, this unstable system, triggered by some random events, created a massive series of bank runs and bankruptcies that erupted in 1907.
 J.P.
 Morgan had to personally organise a rescue from major bankers (resorting to locking them in his library until an agreement was reached), and something had to change.

 The US could have changed the rules to fix the root causes: too much leverage, unreal collateral for lending, and fractional reserve banking.
-But this would have gone against the profits of the banks, and so the U.S. instead created One Bank to Rule Them All.
+But this would have gone against the profits of the financial class, and so the political class instead created One Bank to Rule Them All.

 In 1913 the Federal Reserve system was established under President Woodrow Wilson.
 Under the Federal Reserve Act, the Fed’s goals are: maximising employment, stabilising prices, and moderating long-term interest rates.
 The Fed was an active central bank right from the start.